Refine by MP, party, committee, province, or result type.

 Ward Elcock

 Procedure and House Affairs committee Madam Chair, it certainly is important to have close connections to diaspora communities.
-It is sometimes rather more difficult than the honourable member might suggest, or might appear to suggest, in a sense that many parts of the community are unwilling to come forward and to h
+It is sometimes rather more difficult than the honourable member might suggest, or might appear to suggest, in a sense that many parts of the community are unwilling to come forward and to have discussions.

 June 20th, 2023Committee meeting